comius/dedekindreals/doc/05-DD-Floats.md

 ### Requirement: limits of arithmetic operations

-**The result of addition, subtraction, multiplication, and division when one or both of the arguments is infinite** **shall return correct limit when it exists or throw an ArithmeticException otherwise.
-Similarly division by zero.**
+**The result of addition, subtraction, multiplication, and division when one or both of the arguments is infinite** **shall return correct limit when it exists or throw an ArithmeticException otherwise.**
+**Similarly division by zero  throws exception.**

 *Rationale:* Returning correct limit simplifies interval arithmetic and still guarantee correct results.
 When a limit does not exists an exception is thrown that needs to be handled by the module using Floats.
 We don't want incorrect result to be hidden in a low-level module.

-*Verification:* Test in parallel operations on integers (which we may trust).
+*Verification:* Test float operation in parallel with operations on integers (which we may trust).
 For regular values use small integers, i.e. -2...2 and for infinities big integers -100, 100.
-Test pair of all values.
+Test pairs of all values.
-When operation on integers produces results less that -100 or more than 100 so shall the Floats operation.
-When operation on integers produces smaller results different that 0, so shall the Floats operation.
-When operation on integers fail, so shall the operation on Floats.
+Test that float and integer operations produce same result or fail at the same time.
+Special cases that need to be handled separately are multiplication of zero and infinity and division of two infinite values.

 *Source:* correct result